Electrons herald non-classical light: Methods

 \subsection{Fiber-coupled integrated waveguides}

 The photonic chip with a $\text{Si}_3\text{N}_4$ waveguide embedded in $\text{SiO}_2$ is fabricated via the Damascene process~\cite{Liu2021} onto a Si substrate.
-The straight part of the waveguide (width x height $2.2 \mu\text{m}$ x $780$~nm) interacting with the electron beam is $80~\mu\text{m}$ in length and has no top cladding, allowing for the optical modes to reach into the vacuum and interact with the electron beam.
+The waveguide (width x height $2.2 \mu\text{m}$ x $780$~nm) has a separation between the bus waveguides, which connect the interaction region with the chip-to-fiber couplers, of around $125\,\mu\text{m}$.
+The longest path at which electrons can intersect with the waveguide is around $80~\mu\text{m}$ long.
+However, the curvature of the waveguide, as well as slight angular deviations between the waveguide and the electron beam, reduce the effective interaction length to around $40~\mu\text{m}$.
+The waveguide has no top cladding, allowing for the optical modes to reach into the vacuum and interact with the electron beam.
 An ITO (indium tin oxide) layer of $<20$~nm thickness (index of refraction $n=1.99$ at 1550 nm measured at ITO films deposited under similar conditions) on top of the waveguide reduces charging in the presence of an electron beam.
 The chip is mounted on a custom-made TEM holder~\cite{Henke2021} such that the waveguide sits in parallel to the electron beam.
 The optical outputs of the symmetrically-built chip are connected to two short pieces of ultra-high numerical aperture (UHNA-7) fiber, which are spliced to single-mode fibers (SMF-28).
 The single-mode fibers are sent through the hollowed-out TEM holder and a custom vacuum fiber feedthrough.
 As the photon generation is directional, the optical detection setup is spliced to the SMF-28 fiber, which is connected to the lower output port.

 The main excited optical mode of the waveguide is the quasi-TM\textsubscript{00} mode due to better phase matching.
 Further modes are the TE\textsubscript{00} and higher-order modes.
 While the TE\textsubscript{00} mode only shows a small scattering probability in simulations and the phase-matching energy lies in the detection cut-off region, the higher-order waveguide modes are suppressed during their transmission through single-mode optical fibers.
 Both TM\textsubscript{00} and TE\textsubscript{00} show transmission efficiencies around TM\textsubscript{00} ~20\%, TE\textsubscript{00} ~25\% at the fiber connections.
 This effectively leads to a spatial single-mode optical detection.